-Selling and marketing expenses were \$4.8 million and \$6.2 million for the three months ended March 31, 2024 and 2023, respectively, a decrease of \$1.4 million.
-The decrease was attributable to a decrease of \$0.5 million in stock-based compensation, an \$1.0 million decrease in European marketing costs, and a \$0.6 million decrease in general marketing initiatives, offset by a \$0.7 million increase in headcount, salaries and employee-related expenses.
+Selling and marketing expenses were \$4.3 million and \$6.1 million for the three months ended June 30, 2024 and 2023, respectively, a decrease of \$1.8 million.
+The decrease was attributable to a decrease of \$0.7 million in stock-based compensation, an \$1.1 million decrease in European marketing costs, and a \$0.6 million decrease in general marketing initiatives, offset by a \$0.6 million increase in headcount, salaries and employee-related expenses.

-We expect selling and marketing expenses to continue to decrease during 2024 as we continue to implement our realignment strategy.
-During 2024, we intend to continue our focus on certain markets that show strong attendance at additive manufacturing conferences to build product awareness.
+We expect selling and marketing expenses to continue to decrease during the remainder of 2024 as we continue to implement our realignment strategy.
+During the remainder of 2024, we intend to continue our focus on certain markets that show strong attendance at additive manufacturing conferences to build product awareness.